Azure-Samples/azure-spring-boot-samples/appconfiguration/feature-management-sample/README.md

 ## Key concepts
 ## Getting started

+`azure-spring-cloud-feature-management` doesn't require use of the App Configuration service, but can be integrated with it.
+The next section shows how to use the library without the App Configuration service, the section after shows how to update the example to use it with the App Configuration service.

 ### How to run without App Configuration Service
 Start the application and check the resulting console output to check the returned value.